-In our western world many are convinced that evolutionary theory is an atheistic naturalistic ideology.
+In the western world many are convinced that evolutionary theory is an atheistic naturalistic ideology.
 In other words, it is believed that evolution supports the atheistic worldview and the naturalistic narrative that accompanies it.
 Brad Kramer explains that to “many people evolution is first and foremost a “secular”, “worldly” belief system” (1).

 This is a view held by both Christians and atheists alike.
 In fact, many Christians are still vehemently opposed to evolutionary theory primarily out of their theological commitments.
 Atheists, however, seem to roundly assume that their naturalistic beliefs are supported by the theory.